AlexandreHnf/Voisin-d-energie-ULB/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-In this section, we describe how to use the different scripts and with the right arguments.
+In this section, we describe how to use the different scripts.

 ### Prerequisite
 1. First, start Cassandra service